 In a series of emails, and most recently at a steering group meeting that took place in Graz, I insisted on two points.
 Firstly, our definition should be sensitive to the political implications of distinguishing between ‘highly skilled’ and ‘unskilled’ immigrants.
 My main concern was that we had to take care not to reproduce and ratify the unacceptable view that refugees are valued only in terms of their potential economic contributions.
 Secondly, I argued that, whatever criteria we used, these should be unambiguous, transparent and measurable.
 Rather than reinvent the wheel, I proposed adopting the International Standard Classification of Occupations (ISCO-08) scheme, which is used by statistics agencies worldwide, and therefore had the added benefit of ensuring comparability across the three national sites of research, and multiple countries of refugee origin.
 The ISCO-08 scheme draws on multiple criteria (formal education, typical tasks, amount of experience and training required) to define four skill levels, and defines ‘professionals’ (level 4) as having tertiary education, being mainly involved in intellectual work, and working in contexts where high literacy and numeracy skills are essential.

 It seems that I was not as persuasive as I could have been in making these points, and a decision was reached, instead, in favour of a deliberately ambiguous definition.
-I believe that this was due partly to a collective reluctance to engage with thorny issues, and partly due to ideologically driven determination to include teachers in our definition of ‘highly-skilled’ refugees.
-The advantage of this approach, however, is that the project can, in principle, cater to the needs of an even wider audience than my definition would suggest – in fact, it is addressed to anyone who feels that they may benefit from it.
+I believe that this was due partly to a collective reluctance to engage with thorny issues, and partly due to ideologically driven determination to include teachers in our definition of ‘highly-skilled’ refugees (a cynic might argue that as a teacher training unit, we also had a vested interest in developing a definition that could help with followup funding).
+My objections notwithstanding, the advantage of this approach is that the project can, in principle, cater to the needs of an even wider audience than my definition would suggest – in fact, it is addressed to anyone who feels that they may benefit from it.

 The language of the toolkit was a matter of considerable debate.
 From a pragmatic point of view, it made most sense to write the activities in English.
-On the other hand, it could be argued that the refugees would benefit most from additional exposure to the prevalent languages of their host countries, and of course there are good arguments to be made about challenging the hegemonic role of the English language.
+On the other hand, it could be argued that the refugees would benefit most from additional exposure to the dominant languages of their host countries, and of course there are good arguments to be made about challenging the hegemonic role of English.
 Two points that I was especially keen on incorporating in our rationale were:

 - The users of the toolkit should not be treated as linguistically deficient.
 By definition, highly skilled migrants would have to be assumed to be highly literate in the language(s) of their country of origin, and most likely English as well, since this is the lingua franca in international professional communities.
 I insisted that such pre-existing linguistic capital would have to be acknowledged.